The Advising Council and Advising Council Executive Committee

 The Advising Council Commitment to Excellence

-- Identifies opportunities for improvement and collective strategic planning
+- Identifies opportunities for improvement, knowledge-sharing, and collective strategic planning on student systems and policies

 - Supports an active communications network designed to inform, engage and inspire the advising community